NikolaVk/nva_computers/TESTING.md

 #### Shopping cart and Checkout

 1. View all items in the bag
-    - As mentioned above the shopping bag is easely accesable at all the time so a user can check when ever they want what and how much is in the bag.
+    - As mentioned above the shopping bag is easily accessible at all the time so a user can check when ever they want what and how much is in the bag.

     - Conclusion: PASSED